-Violating A Protective Order
+Violating a Protective Order in Texas

 The effects of an arrest and criminal charges can have long-lasting, expensive consequences on a